-- Communication from the authorities: Letter from the Deputy Secretary General of the People's Majlis (March - Communication from the complainant: October 2018 - Communication from the IPU: Letter addressed to the Speaker of the People's Majlis (May 2018)

--Communication addressed to the complainant: September 2018
+- Communication from the authorities: Letter from the Deputy Secretary General of the People's Majlis (March 2018) - Communication from the complainant: October 2018 - Communication from the IPU: Letter addressed to the Speaker of the People's Majlis (May 2018) - Communication addressed to the complainant: September 2018

-since being convicted of vote buying in 2017, was also released on bail.
-On 8 October 2018, the Supreme Court reinstated four parliamentarians who were deemed to have lost their seats for crossing the floor, with a ruling regarding the other eight whose parliamentary mandates had originally been revoked still pending.
+Supreme Court reinstated four parliamentarians who were deemed to have lost their seats for crossing the floor, with a ruling regarding the other eight whose parliamentary mandates had originally been revoked still pending.
 On 15 October 2018, the Prosecutor General's office withdrew charges against 12 opposition lawmakers who had been forcibly removed from the People's Majlis in July 2017.